 Our SEND team are highly experienced and qualified.
-The SENCO has worked at the school for 10 years and has completed the National Award for SEND Coordination.
-She regularly attends the LA SENCO network meetings in order to keep up with local and national updates in SEND.
+The SENCOs regularly attend the LA SENCO network meetings in order to keep up with local and national updates in SEND.
 One Assistant SENCO is completing ELKLAN training for Speech and Language.
-We have an access arrangements coordinator, who is working towards a certificate of Psychometric Testing, Assessment and Access Arrangements, Level 7.
+One Assistant SENCO is an access arrangements coordinator, who has completed the certificate of Psychometric Testing, Assessment and Access Arrangements, Level 7.
 The department is overseen by the Deputy Headteacher (Director of Inclusion), who has 18 years' experience as a SENCO.

 In order to maintain and develop the quality of teaching and provision to respond to the strengths and needs of all pupils, all staff are encouraged to undertake training and development.
-All teachers and support staff undertake induction on taking up the post and this includes a presentation by the SENCO to explain the systems and structures in place around the school's SEND provision and practice, and to discuss the needs of individual pupils.
+All teachers and support staff undertake induction on taking up the post and this includes a presentation by the SENCOs to explain the systems and structures in place around the school's SEND provision and practice, and to discuss the needs of individual pupils.